 What STEPS is NOT: a health clinic where we treat actual diseases or health problems.
 We try to make it very clear that while we can offer advice or direction about healthy habits as well as point out medical resources, we cannot/do not actually treat the health problems.

-- Are you interested in participating as a volunteer?
-Sign up here now!
+- Want to volunteer?
+Sign up now!

 Information for Service Learning Credit